David J. Gibson (Executive Editor)

 The main focus of Marina’s research is on plant behaviour.
 She is particularly interested in the mechanisms that mediate plant-plant interactions and in establishing how the nature of plant responses to neighbours is affected by the evolutionary history of the species involved in the interaction.

-Richard P. Shefferson (University of Georgia, USA)
+Richard P. Shefferson (University of Tokyo, Japan)

 Richard's main research interests are in the evolutionary ecology of plants.
 His current research is focused on life history evolution in herbaceous perennials, particularly on lifespan and ageing, reproductive schedules, eco-evolutionary feedbacks to life cycles, and basic demographic and physiological trade-offs in plants.
 As he is in many ways a demographer, he also studies the conservation and viability of plant populations, particularly orchids, as well as evolutionary trajectories for particular plant traits.
 Finally, Richard also studies the evolution of plant-fungal interactions, particularly co-evolution in the mycorrhiza.

-Brian Silliman (University of Florida, USA)
+Brian Silliman (Duke University, USA)

 In Brian’s research he uses observations of natural communities throughout the world as primary inspiration for his study questions.
 Most generally, Brian’s teaching and research efforts are focused on community ecology of salt marshes and rocky shores, conservation of coastal wetlands and reef fish populations, physical-forcing and disease-mediated control of food web dynamics, plant-animal interactions and evolution of fungal farming behaviour.